< Back to Shopping

 Even though the holiday was celebrated among people, It wasn’t until 1863 that Thanksgiving became an official national holiday.
 Sarah Joseph Hale, a famous periodical author, petitioned for it to become an official holiday for years, and during the Civil War era, Abraham Lincoln declared it so.

-Since its first emergence and nationalization, Thanksgiving came to represent many different things and transformed into a day of gratitude on a personal level.
-There is a large array of traditions one can observe on Thanksgiving Day.
+Thanksgiving has transformed into a day of gratitude on a personal level since its first emergence and nationalization.
+We listed 6 important traditions of a large array that one can observe on Thanksgiving Day.

 • Turkey is one of the most prominent images associated with Thanksgiving.
 Family dinners are expected to be crowned with a big turkey in the middle.
-The reason why turkey is the iconic thanksgiving meal is that it was pretty common in North America.
+The reason why turkey is the iconic Thanksgiving meal is that it is pretty common in North America.

 • Gatherings of family and friends are integral to many holidays, especially Thanksgiving.
 As a day of gratitude, loved ones are often the most important thing people are grateful for.
 You can be the guest or the host; either way, it is one of the biggest blessings in life and a great opportunity to recognize this blessing.